ovh/docs/pages/web/hosting/ssl-activate-https-website/guide.en-ca.md

 order: 2
 ---

-**Last updated 5th December 2018**
+**Last updated 5th May 2020**

 ## Objective

-With an OVH Web Hosting plan, you can get a free SSL certificate.
+With an OVHcloud Web Hosting plan, you can get a free SSL certificate.
 An SSL certificate provides one or more of your websites with secure connections by making them accessible via HTTPS.
 You will need to follow several steps to ensure that your websites can use this secure connection.

 **Find out how to activate HTTPS on your website with an SSL certificate.**

 ## Requirements

-- an [SSL certificate](https://www.ovh.co.uk/ssl/){.external} set up on your [OVH Web Hosting plan](https://www.ovh.co.uk/web-hosting/){.external}
+- an [SSL certificate](https://www.ovh.com/ca/en/ssl/) set up on your [OVHcloud Web Hosting plan](https://www.ovh.com/ca/en/web-hosting/)
-- at least one website set up and accessible via your OVH Web Hosting plan
+- at least one website set up and accessible via your OVHcloud Web Hosting plan
-- access to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}
+- access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}

 ## Instructions